crunchy-devops/edb-assessment/README.md

 ## Get a grip on the Poll app docker/postgresql/docker version
 Follow SECOND_STEP.md in django-polls-postgresql  directory

-## Get a grip on jmeter testing
+## Get a grip on jmeter testing (Docker version )
 Follow README.md in jmeter directory
 Get a some performance measure

-# Install Kind
+## Install Kind
 Follow README.md in kind directory

-# Go to JMETER directory
+## Go to JMETER for k8s
 Follow JMETER-K8S.md in jmeter directory
+Get a some performance measure

+## TODO:
+- Better image size for Django Polls image : see distroless solution
+- Define the good way to add generic ENTRYPOINT/CMD command on Django polls and jmeter
+- More ansible scripts for setting up the environment on Docker and K8s from scratch
+- Add Skaffold developpment
+- More monitoring, add Django polls app in prometheus monitoring
+- More Logging
+- See about Jenkins , Argo CD